Team-Penguinos/ggTracker/README.md

 ## Overview
 ### Description
 Our application, GGTracker, allows users to track their video game catalog as well as track their progress through completing different video games.
-User's will be able to give the game a rating based on their experience through a playthrough through the game.
+Users will be able to give the game a rating based on their experience through a playthrough through the game.

 ### App Evaluation